strapi/documentation/docs/user-docs/latest/users-roles-permissions/managing-end-users.md

+---
+title: Managing End-Users Accounts - Strapi User Guide
+description: Instructions to manage the end-users of a front-end application with the Users & Permissions plugin
+---

 # Managing end-users accounts

 End-users are the users who consume the content that is created and managed with a Strapi application and displayed on front-end applications (e.g. websites, mobile applications, connected devices etc.).
 Unlike the administrators, they do not have access to the admin panel.
 End-users are managed with the Users & Permissions plugin (see [Users & Permissions plugin](../plugins/strapi-plugins.md#users-permissions-plugin)).
 This plugin is however not entirely managed and configured from one same place of the admin panel: end-users roles and permissions are managed in the Settings interface (see [Configuring end-users roles](../users-roles-permissions/configuring-end-users-roles.md)), but end-users accounts are managed from the Content Manager.